-1. Disengage the power take off (PTO), set the parking brake, and turn the ignition key to off.
+1. Disengage the power take off (PTO), set the parking brake, and turn the ignition key to "OFF" to stop the engine.
 Remove the key.
-2. Inserting a screwdriver into slot and twist to remove lens (Fig. 40).
+2. Inserting a screwdriver into slot and twist to remove lens (Fig. 38).
 3. Pull bulb out of socket